All of our current vacancies are shown in this section. To apply, please use our application forms below. CV’s will not be accepted.

 Hours: As and when required

-Health Futures is an exciting new school which opened in a multi-million pound building in September 2015.
+Based in West Bromwich, Health Futures prepares students aged 14 – 19 for a range of health-related careers that span the NHS, Public Health, public sector agencies, private industries, voluntary, charitable and community organisations – locally and nationally.
 We are pleased to offer an outstanding individual the opportunity to join us as we go into the spring term of our fourth year.
 As a health and science focused school you can expect state of the art facilities and students who are keen to learn science in order to follow a range of careers in health and medical fields.

 Established with the backing of the University of Wolverhampton and in partnership with a wide range of health sector employer partners, including all West Midlands NHS Trusts, WM Ambulance Service and the Mid-counties Co-operative Pharmacy, Health Futures is responding to the identified skills gap that is preventing local young people taking up the varied and valuable career paths in this sector.